mechasif/hscod-2024-lab1/README.md

 The board files will be copied into your version of Vivado's installation directory

-a.
+#### Step 1
 Download the most recent Master Branch ZIP Archive (https://github.com/Digilent/vivado-boards/archive/master.zip) of Digilent's vivado-boards Github repository (https://github.com/Digilent/vivado-boards) and extract it.

-b.
+#### Step 2
 Open the folder extracted from the archive and navigate to its new/board_files folder.
 You will be copying all of this folder's subfolders.

-c.
+#### Step 3
 Open the folder that Vivado was installed into - e.g. C:/Xilinx/Vivado by default.
 Under this folder, navigate to its <version>/data/boards/board_files directory.
 If this folder doesn't exist, create it.
 Copy all of the folders found in vivado-boards' new/board_files folder, then paste them into this folder.

 Reference: